btjawa/i513600k-TUF_B660M_WIFI/README.md

 AMD Radeon RX 5500 XT 8 GB **driver-free**.
 You may need to configure your own GPU.

-Already fixed WiFi / BT in Sonoma 14.5.
+Haven't fixed WiFi / BT in Sequoia 15.0 yet.
 (Untested in external WNICs)

 ### USB Mapping